JaxGames5225/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-This project is one I created to test a genetic algorithm.
-The Genetic algorithm is meant to produce a series of rotations and thrusts that allow the spaceships to make it through the astroid field.
+This project was created to test a genetic algorithm.
+The Genetic algorithm is meant to produce a series of rotations and thrusts that allow the spaceships to navigate an astroid field.
+The project was made using the processing programming language.

-The code was made in processing.
-It must be run with processing.
+# What I learned
+* The basics of a genetic algorithm
+* How to apply a genetic algorithm to problems
+* How to detect collisions